turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 `When am I going to be able to access the CLI`.

 Let's start by creating the REPL by using a `while` loop.
-A while loop is a loop that keeps running endlessly until some condition is met.
+A while loop is a loop that keeps running endlessly while some condition is still met.

 ```ruby
 def start